 Brain injury is quite common, whether sports-related or from other activities.
 Symptoms occur across the entire range of function, including physical, cognitive, emotional, and behavioral domains.
 Recent studies have shown that concussion is far more common and more dangerous for future health than previously understood.
 Both the medical and athletic communities are increasingly more aware of how to diagnose and treat concussion or traumatic brain injury (TBI).
 Still, it is important that parents and family members maintain a high level of vigilance whenever there has been a brain injury, as post-concussion treatment is important to recovery.
 It is now clear that:

-The following is the symptom report is that of a 36 yr old man who came for neurofeedback seven years after a severe car accident, which left him in a profound coma with a GCS rating of 3.
+The following is the symptom report of a 36 yr old man who came for neurofeedback seven years after a severe car accident, which left him in a profound coma with a GCS rating of 3.
 The Glasgow Coma Scale rates the depth of coma based on three aspects: motor response, verbal response, and eye opening.
 The lowest score on each is 1; his rating of 3 is a level often said to be “incompatible with life” (med-speak for recovery highly unlikely).

 Still dealing with many TBI symptoms 7 years after the injury, he described the symptoms you see listed on the left of the graph.
 He rated the severity of all these symptoms at between an 8 and 10: slow thinking, poor short-term memory, compulsive behaviors, hyperactivity, difficulty with organization, stuttering, poor speech articulation, difficulty shifting tasks, poor word finding, difficulty thinking clearly, bruxism (teeth grinding), trouble shifting attention, stuttering, and fears.